SmithWillSuffice/ohanga-pai/content/questions/1000_tariffman_ex_machina.md

 enforce capital shipment constraints, not sell off things in the US national interest, and the same goes for every other nation.

+And yes, many “want the assets.”
+I am not one of them.
+No one needs to own US assets.
+It does not produce happiness or babies (I think not).
+“They” just want, want, want, more, more, more.
+It’s a rich ℭ𝔘𝔑𝔗𝔰  game and mindset.
+Government trade policy should not be catering to their wants.

+I’d delete their nest eggs with a keystroke.

 What permissive selling to foreigners does is it strengthens and enhances the parasitic global oligarchy, the only people who effectively "have no borders."